msgoat/cxp-dox-home/docs/linux/centos8_install.md

 ## Preface

+!!! note "Contributions are welcome!"
     Before you start walking through this how-to I would like to confess that I am NOT a Linux expert.
 So if you diagree with the configuration options that I chose and which worked for me, please feel free to leave a comment - or, even better - fix this page right away.

 ## Install CentOS 8 using the graphic installer